Caspers-Shadow/DnD-dice-roller/README.md

-# 🎲 Roll the Bones
+# 🎲 The Faerie's Fortune

 A fantasy-themed 3D dice roller designed as a lightweight digital companion for tabletop role-playing games.